LBHackney-IT/Data-Platform-Playbook/docs/docs/CI-process.md

 ### Sonar

 SonarCloud is a cloud-based code quality and security service.
-Sonar supports scanning of multiple languages out of the box and the reports on four main metrics, Reliability, Security, Maintainability and a Security Hotspot Review
+Sonar supports scanning of multiple languages out of the box and then reports on four main metrics, Reliability, Security, Maintainability and a Security Hotspot Review

 #### Reliability
 Reliability is based on the total number of bugs in the repository or piece of code.
 A more in depth explanation of how the reliability metric is calculated can be found here: [SonarCloud Reliability](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#header-6)